-Thus was the situation within the Medieval Guilds who built the great cathedrals of Europe, these were made up of masons, artisans & craftsmen mostly from Southern Europe & the Arab nations, Syria, Palestine, Egypt & so on.
+Thus was the situation within the Medieval Guilds who built the great cathedrals of Europe, these were made up of masons, artisans & craftsmen mostly from Southern Europe & the Levant, North Africa & so on.
 The system of democratic government however, goes back a further 1500yrs to Classical Greece.
 It began with the Athenians in the late 6th Cen BC & lasted on & off for the next 200yrs.
 Under the umbrella of democratic rule, the Athenians built an autocratic empire around the Mediterranean (200yrs before Rome), embarked upon war upon war with fellow Greek & foreigner alike, ending only with it's defeat to Sparta, condemned it's greatest son Socrates to death & sent his disciples, including Plato into exile.
-I think they carved a few statues as well but that's by the by.
+I think they carved a few statues & wrote a few plays as well but that's by the by.

-Plato was scathing of democracy, as were most of the Greek Philosophers.
+By no means were all Greeks proponents of democracy, including Plato who was scathing of it, as were most of the Greek Philosophers.
 Plato likened it to a boat embarking on a perilous voyage with nothing but bakers, schoolteachers & the like for the crew, & that metaphor applies today, as most politicians have never studied politics before entering it.
-Only a minority percentage of Athenians were eligible to participate in Athenian democracy, women weren't allowed, neither were slaves, nor foreign residents & it was always top-heavy laden with Aristocrats, much the same as Knights Templar & the democracies of today.
+Only a minority percentage of Athenians were eligible to participate in Athenian democracy, women weren't allowed, neither were slaves, nor foreign residents & it was always top-heavy laden with Aristocrats, much the same as the Knights Templar & the democracies of today.
 The Encyclopaedia Britannica (1961) writes; 'Ancient democracy was not only compatible with slavery, it presupposed slavery, which alone permitted the necessary leisure for the citizens to devote themselves to public affairs.
 It recognised the equality of citizens, but failed to develop a general concept of the equality of all mankind.'

-However, it was from the Egyptian priests that the Greeks received their democratic (& philosophic) ideals, it did not originate with them.
+However, it was from the ancient Egyptian priesthood that the Greeks received their democratic (& philosophic) ideals, it did not originate with them.
 The Greek 'Lawgiver' & statesman Solon is known to have visited Egypt & returned to Greece with a new code of laws that laid the foundation for democracy.
-Pythagoras, Democritus, Plato & many other Greeks visited Egypt where according to Manly Hall they were initiated into the Rites of Isis, all returning home to begin teaching new a specialised branch of learning.
-Furthermore, Hall hypothesises in his 'Greek & Egyptian Accounts Of Atlantis' lecture that the Egyptians received their culture from the Atlanteans, however it was only because Atlantis was a highly socialised kingdom that it & the Egyptians were able to build their empires.
+Pythagoras, Democritus, Plato & many other Greeks visited Egypt where according to Manly Hall they were initiated into the Rites of Isis, all returning home to begin teaching new specialised branches of learning.
+Moreover, Hall hypothesises in his 'Greek & Egyptian Accounts Of Atlantis' lecture that the Egyptians received their culture from the Atlanteans, however it was only because Atlantis was a highly socialised/democratised kingdom that it & the Egyptians were able to build their empires.

 'Politics & religion